When it comes to retirement, clients don’t always think about the future in one continuous phase.

 - an active, optimistic early chapter clients can clearly imagine

-- a later chapter shaped by uncertainty, health concerns and complexity
+- a later chapter shaped by uncertainty, health concerns and complexity.

 What you’ll gain from this paper: